dionjwa/Hydrax/README.md

 - Handling transitioning between game screens, or levels.
 - Managing complicated game objects.

-# Gettings started
+## Gettings started

 1. Install [HaXe][haxe].
 2. At the terminal/dos prompt, type *haxelib install hydrax*
 3. Download this repository.
-2. Go to the repository folder *demo/basicEngineDemo01* in a terminal or dos prompt.
+2. Go to the repository folder *demo/02-bitmap-rendering/* in a terminal or dos prompt.
 3. Create a folder there called 'build' if one doesn't already exist.
 4. type *haxe buildflash.hxml*
-5. Open the swf in *demo/basicEngineDemo01/build/demo.swf*
+5. Open the swf in *demo/02-bitmap-rendering/build/demo.swf*
-6. You should see a circle or rectangle moving around the screen border.
+6. You should see an image moving around the screen border.

-Hydrax is under constant development, this sometimes breaks the demos.
-Demos current working:
+Or, you can type:

-- basicEngineDemo01
+	haxelib run nme test nme.nmml flash
-- bitmapRendering
+	or
-- animatedbody
+	haxelib run nme test nme.nmml ios -simulator

 # Why